cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/MathUtil.rst

    This method is useful to be used by \ :java:ref:`Comparator`\ s which rely on a double attribute to compare a list of objects.
 Since the \ :java:ref:`Comparator.compare(Object,Object)`\  method must return an int, the method being implemented here converts a double to an int value which can be used by a Comparator.

-   :param d: the double value to convert
+   :param value: the double value to convert
    :return: zero if the double value is zero, a negative int if the double is negative, or a positive int if the double is positive.

 getLoessParameterEstimates